 Provided that nothing in this section shall prevent the making of an order in the nature of a garnishee against any instalment of pension payable to a person who has been a contributor.

-[Section 87 8 amended by No. 49 of 1996 s.
+[Section 87 8 amended: No. 49 of 1996 s.
 64.]

 88. Power to recover